 Australian Rugby Betting Markets

 Whether you’re betting on union or league matches, you’ll always be offered the following betting lines.
 Aussie sportsbooks might also offer odds on players and teams separately, so keep an eye out.
-Now, check out these tops bets for events like the World Cups and others:
+Following that, check out these tops bets for events like the World Cups and others:

 - Moneyline – typically, this is made on the team to win the match.
 Depending on the betting site, these odds are represented in fractions or decimals.